spinnylights/vulkan-notes/vulkan_notes.md

 We can see from the chart in "`std140` and `std430`" that a `dvec3` needs to be aligned on a 32-byte boundary.
-The chart also tells us that a `mat4x4` is the same as a `vec4[4]`, meaning it needs to be aligned on a 16-byte boundary.
+The chart also tells us that a `mat4x4` is the same as a `vec4[4]` for alignment purposes, meaning it needs to be aligned on a 16-byte boundary.
 However, the matrix will take up more space—64 bytes, to be exact.
 A `dvec3` is smaller, at 24 bytes.

 This implies that the most efficient arrangement of our data is to put the matrix first and the vector afterwards.
 We need 64 +